Ready to leap forward in your writing career?

 You might think that’s old school, but when you really pour your guts into a project, it makes for a better book in the end.

-I have been exploring the topics in The Writer’s Workout for years whether through this blog (example), through my feature articles for Writer’s Digest (example), through my books (example), ebooks (example), workbooks (example), classes (example), training groups (example), local author series (example), and presentations (example).
+I have been exploring the topics in The Writer’s Workout for years whether through this blog (example), through my feature articles for Writer’s Digest (example), through my books (example), ebooks (example), workbooks (example), training groups (example), and online classes (example).

 This book was not born yesterday.
 And neither was the person who wrote it.
 In fact, according to an Amazon review by Lela Legit:

 Katz cracks open many of the often unrealized hesitations and pitfalls that prevent writers from prospering.
 She offers concrete guidance for focusing and realizing career goals.
 She emphasizes certain key concepts throughout the book, much like a personal fitness trainer reiterates, session after session, the mantras of physical fitness to clients.
 The Writer’s Workout constantly leads the reader to return to purity of intention and expertise cultivated by good old elbow grease.

 Is anybody else getting weary of the never-ending play-by-play on the publishing industry, besides me?